nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Email
 * Emails are optional for contacts, and are denoted by the `e/` prefix.
-* Email addresses are confined to the limits of the traditional email format: **`localPart@domain.label`**.
+* Email addresses are confined to the limits of the traditional email format: **`localPart@domainName`**.
 This includes a few restrictions:
-    * The `localPart` and `domain` components of the email must be alphanumeric, with no special characters.
+    * The `localPart` component of the email can only contain alphanumeric characters and the following 4 special characters: **`+`, `-`, `.`, `_`**.
+But take note that it cannot start or end with these special characters.
-    * The `localPart` and `domain` components of the email must be separated by a `@`.
+    * The `domainName` component of the email will consist of one or more domain labels, separated by periods (`.`).
+    * Every domain label can only contain alphanumeric characters, or hyphens (`-`).
+They must also start and end with alphanumeric characters, so no starting or ending email addresses with hyphens!
-    * The `label` component must be alphanumeric, and contain at least 2 characters.
+    * The last domain label in the `domainName` must be at least 2 characters long.
-    * The `domain` and `label` component must be separated by a `.`.
+    * The `localPart` and `domainName` components of the email must be separated by a `@`.
 * To indicate no email for a contact, you can `add` a contact without the `e/` prefix, or with a `e/` followed by whitespace.

 ### Date of Last Visit
 * Dates of last visit are optional for contacts, and are denoted by the `d/` prefix.
-* Dates of last visit are confined to the `DD-MM-YYYY` format.
+* Dates of last visit are confined to the `dd-MM-yyyy` format and range of dates follows the [ISO-8601 calendar system](https://en.wikipedia.org/wiki/ISO_8601).
-* The date provided must be valid, and before the current date.
+* The date provided must be valid, i.e., either today's date or any date before today.
 This prevents accidental entering of future dates.
 * To indicate no date of last visit for a contact, you can `add` a contact without the `d/` prefix, or with a `d/` followed by whitespace.

 ### Emergency Contact